Kundalini Awakening: A Gift to Tantra

 Kundalini awakening is not necessarily spiritual awakening.
 People of different religions - along with their beliefs in God or Gods - can experience a spiritual awakening in their own way.
-However, Kundalini awakening is available to all who undergo the path - it is available even to atheists!
+However, Kundalini Awakening through Tantra is available to all who undergo the path - it is available even to atheists!

 Chakras and Nadis

 Every human being has many chakras but Tantra only makes use of a few important ones.
 These chakras are considered to cover the full entire "rainbow" of man's existence - from the physical to the spiritual.
 The chakras are not in - or on - the spinal cord; they do not correspond to any vertebra!
 The location is purely symbolical, but not completely abstract.
 These centers of awareness are also symbolic of the functions carried out by the organs of that part of the body.
 In that context, the nadis are not necessarily the nerves.

 Sometimes the nadis may correspond to the nerves but their energy is more subtle than that.
 For example, the interstitium is a network of fluid-filled spaces supported by a mesh of connective tissue.
 The medical community accepts it as an organ, and it is the largest organ in your body.
 When required, the nadis use this as a passage; at other times, your breath could be a passage for the nadi.